oconnor663/jacko.io/posts/async_one.md

 Each thread uses a lot of memory,[^stack_space] so there's a limit on how many threads we can run at once.
-It's harder to see on the Playground, but we can also cause performance problems by [switching between lots of threads at once][basketball].
-Threads are a fine way to run a few jobs in parallel, or even a few hundred, but for various reasons they don't scale well beyond that.[^thread_pool] If we want to run thousands of jobs at once, we need something different.
+It's harder to see on the Playground, but we can also cause performance problems by [switching between lots of threads at once][basketball_threads].[^basketball_demo] Threads are a fine way to run a few jobs in parallel, or even a few hundred, but for various reasons they don't scale well beyond that.[^thread_pool] If we want to run thousands of jobs at once, we need something different.

 [^stack_space]: Specifically, each thread allocates space for its "stack",
     which is 8&nbsp;MiB by default on Linux.
 The OS uses fancy tricks to allocate this space "lazily", but it's still a lot if we spawn thousands of threads.

-[basketball]: playground://async_playground/basketball.rs?mode=release
+[^basketball_demo]: This is a demo of passing "basketballs" back and forth
+    among many threads, to show how thread switching overhead affects performance as the number of threads grows.
+It's longer and more complicated than the other examples in Part One, and it's ok to skip it.

+[basketball_threads]: playground://async_playground/basketball_threads.rs?mode=release

 [^thread_pool]: A thread pool can be a good approach for CPU-intensive work,
     but when each jobs spends most of its time blocked on IO, the pool quickly